home-assistant/alerts.home-assistant.io/alerts/dark_sky.markdown

 New users will no longer be able to obtain an API key which is a necessary requirement to configure the [Dark Sky integration](https://www.home-assistant.io/integrations/weather.darksky/) in Home Assistant.
 The Home Assistant website features [alternative weather integrations](https://www.home-assistant.io/integrations/#weather).

-For existing users that have already obtained an API key, the Dark Sky API will continue to function until the end of 2021.
+For existing users that have already obtained an API key, the Dark Sky API will continue to function until the end of ~~2021~~ 2022.

+**Update** June 7, 2021: Support for the Dark Sky API service for existing customers will continue until the end of 2022.

+Please see their blog post for more information: https://blog.darksky.net/.